NotNorom/discord-banner-bot/README.md

 Interval range:
 - minimum: 15
 - maximum: 2880 (48h)

+`START_AT` is a RFC 3339 formatted date and time string with a timezone.
+An example: `2016-05-28 22:25:00+02:00` would translate to: May 28th, 2016 at 10pm and 25 minutes in UTC+2 which is daylight savings time in Europe/Berlin.
+Note that the timezone part `+02:00` is _required_.

+`MESSAGE_LIMIT` ranges from 0 to 200 with a default of 100.
+It is the maximum number of messages the bot will look back in a channel to look for images.
+It is not the limit of images.
+A message can contain multiple images!
+A limit

 _Command can only be run by users with `Manage Server` permission._